MattLemmon/StickBall/readme.txt

 If you're on Linux, then you will need to install RVM.
-I will provide detailed instructions on this in the future, but for the present moment, google "install rvm Linux".
+I will provide detailed instructions on this in the future, but for the present moment, you will need to look for it on google.

 Once Ruby is installed, you can try it out in Terminal with `ruby -v` and `irb` if you want.

-On Linxu, you will need to install the dependecies required for your system (Ubutnu, Debian, etc.):
+On Linux, you will need to install the dependecies required for your system (Ubutnu, Debian, etc.):

 https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux